ducroq/doc_chat/docs/workflows/document-processing.md

 ### 1. File Detection

-The system uses the Python `watchdog` library to monitor a designated folder for changes:
+The document processing workflow now runs during system startup, rather than continuously watching for changes.
+Administrators need to restart the processor service after adding new files.

 - New files: Processed and indexed
 - Modified files: Re-processed and re-indexed